hroi/treebitmap/README.md

 A trie node can encode up to 31 results when acting as an "end node", or 16 results and 16 children/subtrees as a normal/internal node.

-Each bit in the bitmap indicate a bit matching pattern:
+Each bit in the bitmap indicates a bit matching pattern:

 | bit   | 0 |  1 |  2 |  3  |   4 |   5 |   6 |    7 |
 |-------|---|----|----|-----|-----|-----|-----|------|